Rohan-Potta/EndToEndMLProject/README.md

 ---

 ### 7 - Creating a Prediction Pipline
-a) The objective is to create an api to talk to the model build a html page to get the inputs and then make a predictive result of the maths result.
+    The objective is to create an api to talk to the model build a html page to get the inputs and then make a predictive result of the maths result.

 ---